When to Stop Testing? Testing Exit Criteria Decision

 Defects:

-• All Show Stopper defects or Blockers are fixed and No known Critical / Severity 1 defect is in Open Status.
+• All Show Stopper defects and Blockers are fixed and no known Critical / Severity 1 defect is in Open Status.

 • All High Priority defects are identified and fixed.

-• Defect Rate falls below defined acceptable rate.
+• Defect Rate falls below the defined acceptable rate.

 • Very few Medium Priority defects are open and have a workaround in place.